 Dedicating your children to God is not the salvation of your children, but a public expression of the fact they belong to God.
 It is also viewed as a confirmation between you and the church to partner in raising your children in a godly way until they are old enough to make their own decision in accepting Jesus Christ as their personal Savior.

 A: First, download the Baby / Child Dedication Form.
 It is a fillable pdf form.
 Once you complete the application please email it to Kristin Hayden at firstname.lastname@example.org or mail it to Portland Christian Center 5700 SW Dosch Road Portland, OR 97239 Attention: Baby Dedication.
 Applications must be received 2 weeks before the dedication date in order to allow time to prepare your certificate, research your child’s name, and attend the information class.

 Second, you will be contacted by email or telephone to confirm the receipt of your information and confirm the date of your child’s dedication.

 Third, after the date has been confirmed, please contact family and friends and invite them to the service.
 We recommend the entire family be involved in the ceremony.
 This would include all of the siblings, grandparents,

-Pastor Heather Lewandowski looks forward to meeting with you at 9:30 AM the Sunday of the dedication to go over your information, and speak to you about the name of your child.
+Pastor Heather Lewandowski will meet with you before the service the Sunday of the dedication to go over your information, and speak to you about the name of your child.
 She will offer you a detailed description of what will happen during the service.
 We would also request you to supply a photograph of your child (or a family picture) to be shown to the congregation when your child is dedicated.

 ***Please email your baby’s photograph to Kristin Hayden the week prior to attending the class.
 The photograph will be used in the service during your child’s dedication.